Naan Vanangum Deivam

-Naan Vanangum Deivam is a 1963 Indian Tamil language film, directed by K. Somu and produced by C. T. Chettiar.
+Naan Vanangum Deivam is a 1963 Indian Tamil language family drama film with elements of horror, directed by K. Somu and produced by C. T. Chettiar.
 The film stars Sivaji Ganesan, Padmini, T. R. Ramachandran and V. Nagayya.
-It is based on the novel Frankenstein, written by Mary Shelley.
+It is based on Mary Shelley's famous novel Frankenstein.
 The film was released on 12 April 1963.

 Production

 Naan Vanangum Deivam is the first film where Ganesan and Nagesh acted together.

 Soundtrack

 The music was composed by K. V. Mahadevan, while lyrics were written by A. Maruthakasi & K. S. Gopalakrishnan.
 The song "Mullaippoo Manakkudu" was initially meant to be picturised on Ganesan, but after distributors objected, it was instead used for another actor.